softeng-feup/open-cx-aacm/Development-Report.md

 ---
 ## Test

+To assure the quality of our application, we will run some tests.

+We are planning to test the following features:
+*Sign in
+	-Check the input data and its validity.
+*Add doubt
+	-Check that the question is added to the forum and that it is displayed correctly.
+*Answer doubt
+	If speaker:
+		-Check that, when answering a question, the reply is highlighted to distinguish it from the other users.
+	If speaker/user :
+		-Check that the reply is added and displayed correctly.

 There are several ways of documenting testing activities, and quality assurance in general, being the most common: a strategy, a plan, test case specifications, and test checklists.

 In this section it is only expected to include the following: